 For any style of elastomeric bearing, if a sliding element is required, the bearing must be designed to accommodate the expected bearing translation as the result of frictional forces that build up prior to sliding.
 Friction is greatest at low temperatures and low compressive stresses.
-Therefore, the allowable shear deformation of the bearing must be greater than the translation expected from the frictional forces generated at the coldest expected temperature and the minimum vertical load condition.
+Therefore, the shear deformation resistance of the bearing must be greater than the translation expected from the frictional forces generated at the coldest expected temperature and the minimum vertical load condition.

 HLMR bearings designed for expansion with a PTFE/stainless steel sliding surface can nearly accommodate horizontal movements to whatever the requirement may be (see additional discussion later in this module).
-Because of the stiffness of the elastomeric element, disc bearings should be limited to a rotation of 0.03 radians.
-Pot bearings can safely be designed for rotations in the range of 0.04-0.05 radians, and spherical bearings can be designed for a rotation in excess of 0.05 radians.
-If the anticipated minimum vertical load is 20% or less than the vertical design capacity of the bearing, HLMR bearings should not be used, in accordance with the AASHTO LRFD 5th Edition (2010).
+Pot bearings can safely be designed for rotations in the range of 0.04-0.05 radians, and disc and spherical bearings can be designed for a rotation in excess of 0.05 radians.
+If the anticipated minimum vertical load is 20% or less than the vertical design capacity of the bearing, pot and spherical bearings should not be used, in accordance with the AASHTO LRFD 7th Edition (2014) Article 14.6.1.

-The pot elastomeric disc and PTFE elements of all HLMR bearing styles are designed to an average allowable compressive stress of 3,500 psi [24.1 MPa], while most polyether urethane elements of disc bearings are generally designed for an average compressive stress of 5,000 psi [34.5 MPa].
+The pot elastomeric disc and PTFE elements of all HLMR bearing styles are designed to an average permissible compressive stress of 3,500 psi [24.1 MPa], while most polyether urethane elements of disc bearings are generally designed for an average compressive stress of 5,000 psi [34.5 MPa].
 (A less often specified, softer urethane compound, limits the maximum average compressive stress to 3,700 psi [25.5 MPa].)

 Given the higher bearing pressures passing through the HLMR bearing components, it is necessary to check the imposed concrete bearing pressures.
-AASHTO LRFD 5th Edition (2010) permits the concrete allowable bearing stress to be increased by $(A_2/A_1)^{1/2}$, but not more than 2.
+AASHTO LRFD 7^{th} Edition (2014) permits the concrete bearing stress capacity to be increased by $(A_2/A_1)^{1/2}$, but not more than 2.0 (see Article 5.7.5).